yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 With varVAMP, it is possible to use a BLAST database as an off-target reference.
 Using the tool *NCBI BLAST+ makeblastdb* ({% cite Cock2015 %}), we can create a BLAST database containing the whole genomes of other enteroviruses and use it as a reference. varVAMP compares the identified primers against this database, and each off-target hit is assigned a high penalty.
 To select the best-fitting primer scheme, varVAMP sorts the potential primers by their penalty scores, thus avoiding primers that might target similar genome regions in other organisms.
 An application example could be the real-time detection of polio 1 viral genomes in a human sample for pandemic surveillance.

-The following steps are:

-1. Upload the enterovirus genome data into Galaxy.
+First of all, you need to upload the enterovirus genome data into Galaxy.

-2. Create an enterovirus genome database using NCBI BLAST+ makeblastdb.

-3. Use the constructed BLAST database with varVAMP to check amplicon primer candidates for off-target matches.

 > <hands-on-title>Get the whole genome sequences of enterovirus</hands-on-title>
 > 1. Get the genome sequence fasta files from